trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ``"dataSchema": "http://example.org/schema/avro_data.avsc"``

-Local files need to be available on all Presto nodes and use an absolute path in the syntax, for example:
+Local files need to be available on all Trino nodes and use an absolute path in the syntax, for example:

 ``"dataSchema": "/usr/local/schema/avro_data.avsc"``

 The following field attributes are supported:

-* ``name`` - Name of the column in the Presto table.
+* ``name`` - Name of the column in the Trino table.
-* ``type`` - Presto type of column.
+* ``type`` - Trino type of column.
 * ``mapping`` - slash-separated list of field names to select a field from the Avro schema.
 If the field specified in ``mapping`` does not exist in the original Avro schema, then a write operation fails.

-The following table lists supported Presto types, which can be used in ``type`` for the equivalent Avro field type.
+The following table lists supported Trino types, which can be used in ``type`` for the equivalent Avro field type.

 ===================================== =======================================
-Presto data type                      Avro data type
+Trino data type                       Avro data type
 ===================================== =======================================
 ``BIGINT``                            ``INT``, ``LONG``
 ``REAL``                              ``FLOAT``